pendo-io/pendo-mobile-sdk/migration-docs/android-2.x-to-3.x-migration.md

 ## Changes relevant to secure metadata sessions using JWT

-JWT-related methods have been moved to a sub-namespace called `jwt` as follows:
+JWT-related methods have been moved to a sub-namespace called `jwt`.

 <table border =2>